 The papers of Carole Pateman include correspondence, course lectures, course materials, speeches, International Political Science Association material and unpublished papers and lectures.
 Click here to view finding aid.

-The late Naomi Schor was the Benjamin F. Barge Professor of French at Yale University.
+Naomi Schor was the Benjamin F. Barge Professor of French at Yale University.
 A founding co-editor of differences: A Journal of Feminist Cultural Studies, Schor authored five books: Zola’s Crowds; Breaking the Chain: Women, Theory, and French Realist Fiction; Reading in Detail: Aesthetics and the Feminine; George Sand and Idealism; and Bad Objects: Essays Popular and Unpopular.

 The Naomi Schor papers span the years from 1950-2002 and consist of personal and professional correspondence, literary manuscripts, research and teaching materials, and materials from her professional activities.
 The collection documents Schor's career as one of the foremost scholars of French literature and critical theory and a pioneer feminist theorist of her generation.
 Click here to view finding aid.

-Barbara Herrnstein Smith is Braxton Craven Professor of Comparative Literature and English and Director of the Center for Interdisciplinary Studies in Science and Cultural Theory at Duke University and Professor of English at Brown University.
+Barbara Herrnstein Smith is the Braxton Craven Professor of Comparative Literature and English and Director of the Center for Interdisciplinary Studies in Science and Cultural Theory at Duke University and Professor of English at Brown University.
 Smith's publications, include Poetic Closure, Contingencies of Value, Scandalous Knowledge: Science, Truth and the Human, and Natural Reflections: Human Cognition at the Nexus of Science and Religion.

 This collection contains material from Herrnstein Smith's early career.
 Click here to view finding aid.